lexie-liang/LiangJiayu.github.io/index.md

 ## Research Experience
-[2024-present] <strong>Efficacy of Melodic Training and Sleep-mediated Memory Consolidation in Learning Cantonese Level Tones by Native Speakers of Mandarin and English</strong><br>
+[2024-present] <strong>Efficacy of Melodic Training and Sleep-mediated Memory Consolidation in Learning Cantonese Level Tones by Native Speakers of Mandarin and Korean</strong><br>
 - Conducted extensive literature review.
-- Currently leading efforts to recruit 120 college students, comprising 60 Mandarin speakers and 60 English speakers, to engage in the <a href="#melodicTraining2023">music training program and associated assessments,</a> developed in the previous study.
+- Recruited 80 Mandarin-speaking college students to engage in the <a href="#melodicTraining2023">music training program and associated assessments,</a> developed in the previous study.